NecRaul/lain-shorten/README.md

 # lain-shorten

-A simple CLI URL shortener using `s.lain.la` API, with optional clipboard copy.
+A simple CLI URL shortener for multiple url-shortening services, with optional clipboard copy.

 ## Installation